-- Each individual has dignity and worth - The capacity to learn for each individual is boundless - · Curiosity and exploration stimulate innovation and learning - · High expectations and challenging curriculum lead to greater achievement - Effort and perseverance are essential to achieve one's personal best - · Positive relationships are fundamental to success and growth - Collaboration within and among school, families and community partners is essential to meet the needs of each student

-• Acceptance and mutual respect encourages students to take the risks necessary for academic and personal growth
+- Every person has dignity and worth. - Every person's capability to learn is limitless. - Curiosity and exploration stimulate innovation and learning. - Rigorous and challenging curriculum leads to greater achievement. - Effort and perseverance are essential to achieve one's personal best. - High expectations and positive relationships are fundamental to success and growth. - Students thrive when schools, families, and community partners collaborate. - ◆ Acceptance and mutual respect encourage learners to take risks for growth.